rzninvo/Digital-Twin-of-a-Traffic-Scene-Using-RSU-and-AWSIM/README.md

 Project Proposal Accepted at 5/11/2023

 ### Step 1
 TODO: Getting Lidar input data from our Computer Engineering faculty as a demo and attempting to create it's 3D model.
 DONE!

 ### Step 2
 TODO: Finishing the Robotics Course and learning ROS.
+DONE!

+### Step 3
+TODO: Setting up AWSIM and it's required libraries.
+DONE!

+### Step 4
+TODO: Setting up Unity and Sketchup for the 3D modeling.